brianjhuang/CryptoWho/README.md

 Once you have a **YouTube Data API Key**, please set the ```YOUTUBE_DATA_API_KEY``` variable in your environment:

-You can do so but going to your home directory and doing something like so:
+You can do so by going to your home directory and running the following command:

 ```
 nano .bash_profile
 ```

-Inside your bash profile, you can go ahead and set this at the topL
+Inside your bash profile, you can go ahead and set this at the top:

 ```
 # YOUTUBE API KEY